Permanentfrost/HomeLab/README.md

 **chown**

-The command `chown` stands for change owner and alloss to change the owner and group of a file.
+The command `chown` stands for change owner and allows to change the owner and group of a file.

 Syntax is `chown USER FILE` whereby `USER` is the **new** user of the file.
 To assign the group as well use `chown USER:GROUP FILE`